-Break-even analysis is a kind of analysis used to determine the level of sales of a company for which the profit is zero, i.e. the point of transition from loss to profit.
-It is examined against the cost of resources employed by the company.
+Break even analysis is an analysis used to determine the level of sales of a company for which the profit is zero, i.e. the point of transition from loss to profit.
+Break even analysis is examined against the cost of resources employed by the company.

 Say a marketing company predicts each of its sales executive will generate a sales amounting to $25,000 per month.
 Let the salary (variable cost) of each sales executive be $15,000 per month.
 Also the fixed cost of training for the whole sales will be $500,000.
 Then the minimum (break-even) number of employees needed by the company to have just zero profit is given by:

 Break even number of employees = (500000)/ (25000 - 15000) = 50